duckduckgo/duckduckgo-documentation/duckduckhack/templates/templates_reference.md

 ## `tile` Variants

-If the default tile dimensions are not perfect for your Spice result, you can use tile variants to modify the containers of your `item` template.
+If the default tile dimensions are not perfect for your Instant Answer result, you can use tile variants to modify the containers of your `item` template.

 ![tile variant diagram](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fraw.githubusercontent.com%2Fduckduckgo%2Fduckduckgo-documentation%2Fmaster%2Fduckduckhack%2Fassets%2Fvariant_diagrams%2Ftile_variant.png&f=1)